explodinglabs/explodinglabs.github.io/docs/_posts/2021-03-09-composition.markdown

 Why do we break down problems?
 This is due to the limitations of the human mind -- we can only deal with a small number of concepts at a time.
-So we break down problems, and break them down again until we can mentally digest them.
+So we break down problems, and break them down again until they're just the right size chunks that we can mentally digest them.

 {:refdef: style="text-align: center; margin: 20px 0;"}
 ![composition-full](/assets/composition-full.png)